Table Of Contents_

 There are tablets, and then there’s the iPad.
 Apple may not have been the first to create a tablet computer — that honor remains with Microsoft’s Bill Gates — but Apple has nearly perfected the slate.
 The iPad, a 9.7″ stunner that is faster, sleeker, and easier to use than any other tablet on the market, has improved so drastically in the past six months that it’s unquestioningly the best tablet you can buy today.
+Its features makes it one of the best iPads.

 But if Android and Windows RT makers have their way, the lead Apple has may disappear by this time next year.
 Can this fourth-generation iPad stand the test of time?
 If you’re looking for an older model, consider our iPad air vs the iPad 2 review instead.